cruise-automation/daytona/README.md

 Fetched secrets can be output via the following methods:

 - `DAYTONA_SECRET_DESTINATION_` The secret destination prefix as specified above
-- Enviornment variables via `-secret-env`.
-Because docker containers cannot set eachother's environment variables, `-secret-env` will have no effect unless used with the `-entrypoint` flag, so that any populated environment variables are passed to a provided executable.
+- Environment variables via `-secret-env`.
+Because docker containers cannot set each other's environment variables, `-secret-env` will have no effect unless used with the `-entrypoint` flag, so that any populated environment variables are passed to a provided executable.
 - `-secret-path` **(Deprecated)** Specifies a file which to output a JSON representation of a fetched secret(s)